wangziqi2013/wangziqi2013.github.io/_posts/2020-08-07-cooperative-cache-scrubbing.markdown

 clinvalidate, as its name suggests, invalidates a given address and eliminates all copies of the address, if they exist, from the cache hierarchy.
 This instruction should be executed by the memory manager when the cache line of a freed block is not expected to be reused in the near future, such that the content of the line is simply discarded without any write back regardless of its coherence state.
+When executed, the core should send a message to the LLC, and the LLC invalidates all copies of the line as if an external invalidation were received at the LLC level.
+This works equally for both inclusive and non-inclusive cache hierarchy, since the LLC has to deal with external coherence invalidates in both cases (with a snoop filter if latter).